 Jill believes strongly that her art should not only be viewed but touched.

-In addition to making art, Jill is a full-time paralegal, teaches collage classes, and organizes art shows.
-Jill is represented by Sparrow Gallery, and shares a studio in Studio 4 in the ARTHOUSE Gallery & Studios in Sacramento.
+In addition to making art, Jill is a full-time paralegal and teaches collage classes.
+Jill shares a studio in Studio 4 in the ARTHOUSE Gallery & Studios in Sacramento.
 Jill was a board member of 916 INK, and also helped form, and at one point served, as the volunteer artistic director of the nonprofit arts group Vox Sacramento.

 Please contact Jill if you have any questions about her art, or about taking collage classes.